-2022 Equity Awards
+2024 Equity Awards

 Equity awards are granted to executive officers at the discretion of the Compensation Committee.
-Our Compensation Committee reviews competitive market data prepared by Aon in connection with its grant of long-term equity incentive awards to the named executive officers at the market 50th to 75th percentile which is a higher target than our cash compensation to provide economic value as we are clinical development-stage specialty pharmaceutical company and have not generated revenue.
-A blended approach of options and PSUs were awarded to attract and retain highly skilled employees and provide long term incentive and performance-based goals which we believe are aligned with providing stockholder value.
+Our Compensation Committee reviews competitive market data prepared by Aon in connection with its grant of long-term equity incentive awards to the named executive officers at the market 50th to 75th percentile which is a higher target than our cash compensation to provide economic value as we are a clinical development-stage specialty pharmaceutical company and have not generated revenue to date.
+A blended approach of options and Performance-Based Restricted Stock Unit, or PSUs, were awarded to attract and retain highly skilled employees and provide long term incentive and performance-based goals which we believe are aligned with motivating our NEOs to enhance stockholder value.
+Our Compensation Committee believes that this mix of stock options and PSUs is appropriate given the Company's stage of development and the Company's pay for performance philosophy.

-In January 2022, the Compensation Committee granted options to purchase 50,000 shares of common stock to John Bencich, options to purchase 45,000 shares of common stock to Richard Stewart, and options to purchase 32,500 shares of common stock to Cindy Jacobs.
-The stock options have an exercise price of \$8.26, which was the closing price of our stock on the date of grant, and vested as to one-third of the total on January 3, 2023, and thereafter vest in equal monthly installments over 24 months.
-At the same time, the Compensation Committee also granted 50,000 performance-based restricted stock units, or PSUs, to John Bencich, 45,000 PSUs to Richard Stewart and 32,500 PSUs to Cindy Jacobs.
-The PSUs vest as to 50% of the total amount on the achievement of the positive Phase 3 ORCA-3 or ORCA-V1 data results and thereafter 50% vest on the first anniversary of the achievement.
-The Compensation Committee selected this goal for the PSUs because these trials are pivotal for a advancing cytisinicline forward to a future New Drug Application with the U.S. Food and Drug Administration, or FDA
+In January 2024, the Compensation Committee granted options to purchase 75,000 shares of common stock to John Bencich, options to purchase 60,000 shares of common stock to Richard Stewart, and options to purchase 36,000 shares of common stock to Cindy Jacobs.
+The stock options have an exercise price of \$4.55 per share, which was the closing price of our stock on the date of grant, and vested as to one-third of the total on January 22, 2025, and thereafter vest in equal monthly installments over 24 months.
+Mr. Bencich's stock options expired on March 31, 2025.
+At the same time, the Compensation Committee also granted 175,000 performance-based restricted stock units, or PSUs, to John Bencich, 140,000 PSUs to Richard Stewart and 84,000 PSUs to Cindy Jacobs.
+The PSUs vest as to 100% of the total amount on the achievement of acceptance of the New Drug Application, or NDA, for cytisinicline with the U.S. Food and Drug Administration, or FDA, in a Day-74 Letter; or 100% upon either marketing approval of cytisinicline by the FDA or acquisition of the Company occurring by a certain time.
+The Compensation Committee determined these goals were rigorous, but achievable, and as the NDA submission and acceptance is our next pivotal stage for the advancement of cytisinicline, will provide value to our stockholders and reflect our commitment to move cytisinicline to commercialization.